dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 Congratulations!
 You're now the owner of the domain and are managing the DNS.

-### Other options when getting started with a new account

-#### Add a domain

-If you were purchasing a new domain or transferring a domain in from another provider, like GoDaddy, you would choose this.
-You are not transferring a domain in from ClickFunnels because they use DNSimple as their registrar already.
-You are moving your domain from ClickFunnels' DNSimple account into your DNSimple account.

-#### Request an SSL certificate

-If you need to purchase a certificate right away, you can choose this option.
-ClickFunnels includes a certificate to make your site secure with their services.
-We will go over Certificates shortly, this option isn't necessary right now.

-#### Explore the API

-The API is a great resource for those with a technical background to take advantage of automation.
-It may be something that you want to look into and explore.
-I will provide links to helpful articles explaining the API at the end of this document, you don't need to dive in just yet.

 ### Updating the registrant information

 Let's breakdown what information we're asking for: